-Gradle Gradle is an open-source build automation tool.
+Gradle Gradle is an open-source build automation tool, version 7.0 or higher is required.
+Download and install it following the steps provided in the Gradle website.

 5.1.4 Windows

 Microsoft Visual C++ 2017 or greater eProsima Micro XRCE-DDS is supported on Windows over the Microsoft Visual C++ 2017 or greater frameworks.